Create custom fields in a Log Analytics workspace in Azure Monitor (Preview)

 This article describes how to parse text data in a Log Analytics workspace as it's collected.
-There are advantages to parsing text data in a query after it's collected as described in Parse text data in Azure Monitor.
+We recommend parsing text data in a query filter after it's collected following the guidance described in Parse text data in Azure Monitor.
+It provides several advantages over using custom fields.

 The Custom Fields feature of Azure Monitor allows you to extend existing records in your Log Analytics workspace by adding your own searchable fields.
 Custom fields are automatically populated from data extracted from other properties in the same record.